 The main tournament will be run on the McMahon system.
 Each player will get 60 minutes per game.
 There will be some, ’accelerated’, byo-yomi, , in the first five games but not in the sixth; this is to make sure the prize-giving is not delayed, for the sake of any players who choose the long drive south on the Sunday night.

-The small board competition on the Friday evening will have the same format as in 2012: on 9x9 boards, double round robin, four or five players in each league (depending on numbers entering), even games with 7.5 komi.
+The small board competition on the Friday evening will have the same format as before: on 9x9 boards, double round robin, four or five players in each league (depending on numbers entering), even games with 7.5 komi.
 There’ll be a prize for the winner in each league.

 Participants can take part in the main tournament on one day or on both.

 One day £7.50 (£5.00 unwaged)

 There is a surcharge of £1.50 per day in the main tournament for anyone who is not a member of the BGA.
 This helps cover the costs the BGA (British Go Association) has in laying on, insuring and advertising the tournament; these would otherwise have to be met from the members’ subscriptions alone (currently £24.00 per year; £15.00 for concessions).
 Players from abroad, and the unwaged, are exempt from this surcharge.

 The venue will be the Tongadale Hotel, in Wentworth Street, Portree, IV51 9EJ.
 Wentworth Street is short, and runs from Somerled Square, which is where the buses from Glasgow and Inverness stop, to the top of Quay Brae, the way down to the harbour.
 There is a (google) map on the Tongadale’s website.

 In mid-March there is no parking problem in Portree.
 Free, long-stay, parking is at Bayfield, 300 metres from the Tongadale (near The Portree Hostel), or park initially at the door of the Tongadale and one of us will show you where Bayfield is.